dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Resolution:** Share the following resolutions with your end users to help them regain access to corporate resources.

 When users start the iOS Company Portal app, it can tell if their device has lost contact with Intune.
-If it detects that there is no contact, it automatically tries to sync with Intune to reconnect (users will see the **Trying to sync…** message).
+If it detects that there's no contact, it automatically tries to sync with Intune to reconnect (users will see the **Trying to sync…** message).

   ![Trying to sync notification](./media/troubleshoot-device-enrollment-in-intune/ios_cp_app_trying_to_sync_notification.png)